-- Complete 36 total hours; 30 hours must be completed through Liberty University - Coursework includes 12 hours in contextual communication studies, 12 hours in communication strategies, 6 hours in research, and 6 hours of electives - Maintain a minimum cumulative GPA of 3.00.
-Students may repeat up to six hours of coursework under the repeat policy - Grades of D do not count toward degree - Thesis or Project required - Students must complete all work for the degree within five years of initial enrollment of the program - Students will be required to pass GRST 500 or pass the graduate writing assessment - Submit a Graduation Application to the Registrar's Office at the beginning of the final semester
+- Complete 36 total hours; 30 hours must be completed through Liberty University. - Coursework includes 12 hours in contextual communication studies, 12 hours in communication strategies, 6 hours in research, and 6 hours of electives. - Maintain a minimum cumulative GPA of 3.00.
+Students may repeat up to six hours of coursework under the repeat policy. - No more than two grades of C may be applied to the degree. - No grades of D may be applied to the degree. - Thesis or Project required. - Students must complete all work for the degree within five years of initial enrollment of the program. - Students will be required to pass GRST 500 or pass the graduate writing assessment. - Submit a Graduation Application to the Registrar's Office at the beginning of the final semester.